 Last Christmas we made a whole bunch of these and wrapped them up for neighbors, teachers, friends, and family.

-A few of my larger wreath ornaments were gifted in small paper bags and this would be a better option if the ornaments must be in packages for a longer period of time.
-Or, perhaps freeze them or leave them in the freezer while waiting to gift them?
+A few of my larger wreath ornaments were gifted in small paper bags and this seemed a better option if the ornaments must be in packages for a longer period of time.

-Also, you might want to slip a note into the bag identifying that these are indeed for the birds… just in case!
+Bonus Tip: You might want to slip a note into the bag identifying that these are indeed for the birds… just in case!
+I did have one gift receiver think it was some sort of ‘health cookie’ once!

 What did the birds think of these?

-Well, I’ll have to admit it was more entertaining than I thought it would be… and I also felt a bit guilty for causing such frustration for some of our backyard birds.
+Well, I’ll have to admit watching the birds eat these bird seed ornaments was more entertaining than I thought it would be… and I also felt a bit guilty for causing such frustration for some of our backyard birds.
 You see, we just hung the ornaments randomly in our trees without considering placement and access.

 They tried sitting on the branch above and pecking down.
 They tried pecking while flying and jumping.
 And, every time they did hit the ornament, the ornament would swing wildly making the next peck somewhat risky.